-Two drinks that many breastfeeding moms use to help increase their milk supply are nursing teas and Gatorade.
+Two drinks that many breastfeeding parents use to help increase their milk supply are nursing teas and Gatorade.
 What do you get when you combine them?
-“Lactorade”!
-Here’s how to make lactation lemonade and boost your milk supply!
+Lactation lemonade, or “lactorade”!
+Here’s how to make it.

 Then I remembered that moms in the Facebook group are always recommending Gatorade as a supply booster, and a light bulb went off – what if you combined nursing tea with Gatorade, instead of lemonade?
 Maybe you’d get even more of a milk supply boost?